BradHudson/DevStart/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.
+Dev Start is a landing page for a service where professional software engineers will teach children to program.

 Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration
+* Rails

-* Database creation
+* Foundation

-* Database initialization
+* Haml

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* PostgreSQL

+* Hosted on Heroku

+* No tests yet

-* ...
+* No CI yet